cerberus-node/aztec-network/README.md

 > ✅ **Note**: You must run this script from the same directory where `docker-compose.yml` is located.

-✅ What this script does:

-* Verifies `docker-compose.yml` is in the current directory
-* Backs up and updates the image version
-* Removes old database
-* Pulls the latest image
-* Restarts the container
-* Streams logs for confirmation
 ---

 ## 🧪 Final Check – Logs